The purpose of this disclosure is to explain how we make money without charging you for our content.

 CIT Bank: Best for Account Options

-CIT Bank offers two online savings accounts: Savings Builder and Premier High Yield Savings.
-Savings Builder offers a 0.55% APY (as of September 2020) and requires an opening deposit of $100.
+CIT Bank offers two online savings accounts: Savings Builder and Money Market account.
+Savings Builder offers a 0.55% APY (as of October 2020) and requires an opening deposit of $100.
 This account offers two ways for you to earn that yield, either by making monthly $100 deposits or by maintaining a $25,000 balance.
 If you like the account but lack $25,000 in liquid funds, making monthly deposits is a good opportunity to still earn interest while saving.

 CIT Bank offers customer support around the clock through its website and automated phone service.
 Their mobile app also allows you to make transfers, check your balance and account history, and is well-reviewed by both iPhone and Android users.